 Students will need to have completed the mandatory elements of their previous study, including any externally set assessments and exams.
+Students applying internally need to evidence high levels of attendance and to be motivated to achieve English and Maths.

 You will build a portfolio based around evidence generated by the various assessment methods in each unit.
 You are expected to work on multiple assessments at any one time.
 You will be assessed through practical demonstrations, logbooks and performance records, written reports and essays, presentations, workbooks, discussions and vivas.